Gotthard railway: The Gotthard railway timetable from 1899

-The graphic timetable sees two tracks running southwards from Giubiasco station.
+The graphic timetable sees two tracks running southwards from Giubiasco.
 One is signposted "Chiasso", the other "Luino/Locarno".
 From this point onwards the railway runs on single tracks.
 Giubiasco's neighbouring stations to the south, Rivera-Bironico and Cadenazzo, are all on single tracks.
 At each underpass on the Ceneri section it is clearly visible to this day that these were built at greatly different points in time.
-The Giubiasco-Al Sasso and Al Sasso-Rivera sections were equipped with double-tracks in 1922 and 1934 respectively.
+The Giubiasco-Al Sasso and Al Sasso-Rivera sections were equipped with double tracks in 1922 and 1934 respectively.

 The graphic timetable is a two-dimensional image of the train journeys.
 Time is displayed horizontally from midnight XII o'clock to midnight XII o'clock.
 The stations along the journey, from Zug and Lucerne to Chiasso, Locarno and Luino are displayed vertically.
-The first scheduled train, an express train with 1st, 2nd and 3rd class carriages, leaves Bellinzona at 03:17.
-The train with the number 55 is powered by a steam locomotive and, according to the timetable, does not make a scheduled stop at Giubiasco, Rivera-Bironico and Taverne.
+The first scheduled train, an express train with first-, second- and third-class carriages, leaves Bellinzona at 03:17.
+Train number 55 is powered by a steam locomotive and, according to the timetable, does not make a scheduled stop at Giubiasco, Rivera-Bironico and Taverne.
 Arrival at Lugano is scheduled at 04:09, from where it leaves again at 04:14.
 In 1899 the entire train journey from Bellinzona to Lugano was scheduled to be 52 minutes.
-Today (2017), the same journey on one of the EC trains takes 27 minutes.
-The illustrations shows that between Giubiasco and Rivera Bironico trains do not pass each other as in 1899 this was, as mentioned in the paragraph above, a single track line.
-This information can thus be drawn form both, the stations' track layout and the graphic timetable.
-Also visible on the graphic timetable is the fact that between Osogna and Biasca, trains however do pass each other along their journeys, it being a double-track line.
+Today (2017), the same journey on one of the EuroCity trains takes 27 minutes.
+The illustrations shows that between Giubiasco and Rivera Bironico trains do not pass each other as in 1899 this was, as mentioned above, a single track line.
+This information can thus be drawn from both the stations' track layout and the graphic timetable.
+Also visible on the graphic timetable is the fact that between Osogna and Biasca, trains do however pass each other along their journeys, being a double-track line.
 Further, the Arth-Rigi-Bahn's trains (nowadays Rigi Railways), are also listed in the Gotthard railways' timetable.
-The timetable's scale is 15mm/hour horizontally and 1.75mm/km vertically.
+The timetable's scale is 15 mm/hour horizontally and 1.75 mm/km vertically.